Faithful midrange and highs

 Things are better when shared; food, whisky, you get the drift.
 The fundamentals of CWO share the very same reason, to sit like minded people down for conversation.
 And today we got something truly special, Bowers & Wilkins’ 50th birthday cake - the P9 Signature.

 REVIEW: Sennheiser Momentum On-Ear

-If a mobile device make the P9 sound weedy, have your music piped down a DAC then an amplifier.
-As for the rest of the population, a MacBook does the job decently well and doesn’t take long to realise its the best thing you’ve listen to music through.
+If a mobile device makes the P9 sound weedy, have your music piped down a DAC then an amplifier.
+As for the rest of the population, a MacBook does the job decently well and doesn’t take long to realise its the best thing you’ve listened to music through.

 " Vocals on the higher spectrum are ironed off

 neatly giving a smooth warm finish "

 Have a listen to MLAAT’s Winter Love, the P9 whole-heartedly brings out Pie’s misty voice.
 Then again, if there’s one song to demonstrate this B&W’s magnificence, it would be Jamiroquai’s Summer Girl.